yandex/evgen/README.md

     output_dir: 'txt_doc'
 ```

 ## Check generated file consistency

-It can be useful to check consistency of yaml-file and generated files.
-It guarantees that generated files were not changed manually:
+We suggest checking the consistency of the yaml and generated files.
+To see if generated files were changed manually:
 ```check_evgen_result.py --events_yaml_path events.yaml --evgen_config_path evgen.yaml```